cloudquery/cloudquery/website/pages/blog/announcing-cloudquery-snowflake-destination.md

 ## Use Cases

-### Cloud Infrastructure datalake and data-warehouse
+### Cloud Infrastructure data-lake and data-warehouse

-Snowflake is already used for ["Security data lake"](https://www.snowflake.com/en/data-cloud/workloads/cybersecurity/).
-CloudQuery unlocks bringing all your cloud [infrastructure configuration](../docs/plugins/sources) to the same place consolidating all your cloud infrastructure data in one place and enabling you to gain new insights.
+Snowflake is already used as a ["Security data lake"](https://www.snowflake.com/en/data-cloud/workloads/cybersecurity/).
+CloudQuery brings all your cloud [infrastructure configuration data](../docs/plugins/sources) to the same place consolidating all your security and infrastructure data in one place and enabling new insights.

 ### Historical data